gherlein/gonetmon/README.md

 To use this you will need to configure an interface for sniffing.
-I did this by setting up my main network switch (a Netgear GS116E) to port mirror all ports to port 1, and wired port 1 to my monitoring port on an Ubuntu linux box.
+I did this by setting up my main network switch (a Netgear GS116E) to port mirror all ports to port 1, and wired port 1 to a second NIC on an Ubuntu linux box.
 Note:  I recommend you use Gigabit Ethernet.

 I also configured the sniffing port to have no IP address.
 My changes to the /etc/network/interfaces file added this: